nerobot/canbus_controller/README.md

     * INT is setup in init, but it currently only works with rx0bf
     * Only rx0 is currently setup for use. rx1 will be implemented in future versions

+### v0.2

+#### 18th October 2019

+* read_buff will decode the message, storing the msg command and the msg parameters in interal variables
+* The above can be called via the appropraite get functions